coolcat-creations/ccc-mountain/README.md

 ## Recommendations
 Before I put the site online I used the coming soon plugin from Brian Teeman available at: https://github.com/brianteeman/haraka This plugin shows a nice "coming soon" page with countdown if you want to, and makes the page accessible through a secret word parameter instead of login data.
 That makes it easy to show your site to others before launch.

+## Browser detect plugin
+Thank you @zero-24 for the plugin that detects the users environment and redirects to the right page: https://github.com/zero-24/plg_system_environmentdetect

 ## ToDos
 • Review and add Accessibility Options
 • More Overrides for Joomla!
 Core